cwendorf/Sourcebook/SPSS/blank-output/README.md

 ---

+### Abstract

-**Abstract:** This chapter is used as a set of worksheets for class problems.
+This chapter is used as a set of worksheets for class problems.
 Students fill in their answers on these sheets, thus making clear the links between non-computer (“hand”) calculations and the SPSS output.

----

-## Table of Contents for This Chapter
+### Table of Contents

 - [Frequencies (Frequencies and Descriptives)](#frequencies-frequencies-and-descriptives)
 - [Correlations (Bivariate)](#correlations-bivariate)